General Election Day is November 8, 2022

-1. What will this bill cost the taxpayers?
+1. What will it cost the taxpayers?

-3. What are the long-term effects of this bill?
+3. What are the long-term effects?

-4. Does this bill infringe on individual rights?
+4. Does this infringe on individual rights?

-5. Does this bill expand state government?
+5. Does this expand state government?

 President Calvin Coolidge famously said that “the business of government is business.”
 Without a vibrant, growing economy that produces good private-sector jobs and business opportunities, nothing else is possible.
 That is why my job as a State Representative will be to promote policies, (including repealing legislation), which encourage people to start new businesses and expand existing businesses in New Hampshire.

 I have always opposed and will continue to oppose any broad-based sales or income tax of any kind.
 Our lack of a sales or income tax is the cornerstone of New Hampshire’s advantage over our high-tax New England neighbors.
 They have gone down the road of broad-based taxes and in the long-run their property taxes are almost as high as ours and they do not get better services from their state governments.

 I believe in transparent, affordable and nonrestrictive healthcare.
 Information regarding procedures and pricing should be readily available for patients.
 Insurance policies should be accepted at each hospital and between states.

 I believe in quality, competitive and affordable education.
 Public schools should be locally run without federal mandates.
 Students and parents should have the option of charter schools, vouchers or home school.
 We have to get control of spiraling college tuition costs, which are being fueled by the bubble of student loan debt.
 This debt, in turn, is hampering our economy because students who borrowed more than they can afford to repay with the jobs they can get are not able to buy cars, homes and other things that stimulate the economy and make life better for everyone.